kutatachief/My-solo-project/README.md

 # My-solo-project
-My solo project on mechanic app that allow users to request for mechanic and also other car parts and other more
+My solo project on mechanic app that allow users to request for mechanic and also order car parts and other more